Certified Translation of Foreign Marriage Contracts

 Certified translations of foreign marriage contracts and foreign prenups from foreign languages to English and certified translations of prenuptial agreements from English to a foreign language play an important role in divorce and family law litigation and in estate litigation.
 In one recent divorce case, the Supreme Court of New Hampshire examined the validity of a prenuptial agreement that a lower court declined to enforce.
 In In the Matter of Mariana Nizhnikov and Alexander Nizhnikov, the parties began their romantic relationship in 2003 and became engaged in 2005.
 At the time they began dating and throughout their dating relationship, the woman lived in Russia while the man lived in the United States.
 After their engagement, the couple visited each other on various occasions in their respective countries but decided that they would marry in Russia.

-Legal Translation of Prenuptial Agreement from English to Russian
+Legal Translation of Prenuptial Agreement to Russian

 Before the couple married, the man informed the woman that they would need to secure a prenuptial agreement because he had three children that needed to be protected in the event they divorced.
 The man drafted an agreement with the assistance of an attorney and forwarded the agreement to the woman in Russia.
 The woman had the prenuptial agreement translated from English into Russian, which was her primary language.
 At the time the document was translated, the parties had not set a wedding date.